 - Option 2: Attend a synchronous (live) Introductory Workshop offering.
 At this time, all synchronous workshops are being delivered virtually, and are delivered approximately twice per term in the fall and winter.
-The next winter 2022 term workshop will be held on March 1.
 Register for the Foundations program to receive notifications when future synchronous Introductory Workshops are scheduled.

 - Please note: The asynchronous and synchronous workshops cover the same content.
 Foundations participants only need to complete one version of the workshop.

 - Create an Individual Development Plan (IDP), using the document available on the LEARN course.

 - This plan will outline the workshops and activities you will complete during the PSF program in order to achieve the specific professional development goals you set for yourself.